Introduction to structural causal models in science studies

 The second type of variable that we consider is a collider.
 A collider \(Z\) is always connected like \(X \rightarrow Z \leftarrow Y\).
 Here \(Z\) is affected by both \(X\) and \(Y\).
 A collider is closed when not conditioned on.
 If we condition on a collider, it is opened.
 Usually, we want to keep paths with a collider closed, as the paths do not represent a causal effect.
 For example, in Figure 1, Published plays the role of a collider on the path between Rigour and Novelty.
 That path is closed; we can open it by conditioning on Published.

 Finally, the third type of variable that we consider is a mediator.
 A mediator \(Z\) is always connected like \(X \rightarrow Z \rightarrow Y\).
-Here, \(Z\) is affected by \(X\) and in turn \(Z\) affects \(Y\).
-Indirectly, namely through \(Z\), \(X\) affects \(Y\).
+Here, \(Z\) is affected by \(X\) and in turn \(Z\) affects \(Y\), so that \(Z\) mediates the indirect causal effect of \(X\) on \(Y\).
 A mediator is open when not conditioned on.
 If we condition on a mediator, it is closed.
 Usually, we want to keep paths with mediators open, as the paths represent a causal effect.
 However, it might be that we are interested in the direct effect of \(X\) on \(Y\), instead of the total effect of \(X\) on \(Y\).
 By controlling for a mediator \(Z\) we can close the indirect path \(X \rightarrow Z \rightarrow Y\), and estimate the direct path \(X \rightarrow Y\) (assuming there are no other indirect paths left).
 For example, in Figure 1, Open data is a mediator between Rigour and Reproducibility.
 That path is open; we can close it by conditioning on Open data.
 This is relevant if we try to identify the direct causal effect of Rigour on Reproducibility.

 Case studies